URL-Decode

 • Open the Online JSON Validator.

-• You can either copy and paste the JSON code or use the "Load from URL" or "Browse" option to upload it.
+• You can copy and paste the JSON code or upload it using the "Load from URL" or "Browse" option.

-• It helps you in checking the JSON syntax.
+• It helps you check the JSON syntax.

 • The tool will automatically detect the problem in the JSON code and highlight the issue.